spectacles-ci/spectacles/CONTRIBUTING.md

 When developing new Spectacles tests, we can record requests and responses to cassettes and commit them.
 In CI, we run without the option to make new requests and only use the committed, serialized (YAML) responses in the cassettes.
 This means tests will be nice and speedy (sometimes up to 10x faster) and won't make external requests.

 **We can configure the mode VCR.py runs in with the `--record-mode` option to pytest.
-Unless you are developing new tests that make external HTTP requests, you should use `--record-mode=none`, which will only use the existing pre-recorded cassettes.**
+Unless you are developing new tests that make external HTTP requests, you should use `--record-mode none`, which will only use the existing pre-recorded cassettes.**

 If you want to add new tests that make VCR requests, here's a summary of the steps you should take:

 1. Export your API credentials in environment variables
 1. Write tests or fixtures that make new API calls (see below for some caveats)
-1. Run pytest with `--record-mode=new_episodes` to populate or modify cassettes
+1. Run pytest with `--record-mode new_episodes` to populate or modify cassettes
 1. You may need to retry the previous step after deleting your cassettes folder if there are conflicts
-1. Try unsetting your credentials environment variables and running pytest with `--record-mode=none`
+1. Try unsetting your credentials environment variables and running pytest with `--record-mode none`
 1. If all tests pass, commit any additions or changes to the cassettes

 You'll also want to be aware of some dos and don'ts for working with VCR.py in our test setup: